-The En Route Laboratory is a real-world environment where Air Traffic Management students learn and practice critical communications and aircraft handling skills required during the en route phase of air traffic control.
+The Enroute Traffic Control Lab is a simulated real-world environment where air traffic management students learn and practice critical communications and aircraft handling skills required during the enroute phase of air traffic control.

 Equipment